 “Where are you from Bruno?”

 “Gdansk.
 But I live in Moscow.
 My family moved there when Lech Walesa won.
 My family are real Communists.”
 He scoffs theatrically as he speaks the Polish laborer organizer’s name.
 He sounds like a Republican talking about unions.

 It turns out that Bruno comes from a venerable line of Bavarian, Polish and Russian Communists.
 The same ones who had gun fights with Nazis in the streets of Munich and Berlin, and later killed Trotsky with an ice-pick in Mexico.

 “I did a contract for Defrauded Guaranteed.”

-“I see”, I reply uncertain whether he is talking about a felony or an organization.
+“I see”.
+My reply is hesitant.
+I am uncertain whether he is talking about a felony charge or an organization.

 He notices my uncertainty.
 “Its a firm based in Palm Beach.
 Near the President’s … “